AutoCodeSherpa: Symbolic Explanations in AI Coding Agents: Introduction

-As described above, the symbolic explanations that \toolname generates through this process can help developers understand bugs at a deeper level.
-Importantly, as the explanation in the form of PBT is executable, the explanation can be executed against suggested patches to discern the patches that are likely to be correct.
-This allows us to determine whether a given patch resolves the issue that is symbolically represented by the explanation, and thus have greater trust in the patch.
-Looking further, future software development will likely see increasing agent-agent interactions too, on top of human-agent interactions; the explanations generated by our approach could help other agents in dealing with the bug and increase their likelihood of producing useful artifacts.
+The symbolic explanations generated by \toolname offer several unique benefits.
+First, as the explanation in the form of PBT is executable, it can be executed against suggested patches to filter for likely correct ones.
+This enables us to determine whether a given patch resolves the issue represented by the symbolic explanation, thereby increasing trust in the patch.
+In contrast, existing explainable LLM techniques~\cite{kang2025autosd, Mahbub2023Bugsplainer} produce only natural language artifacts, which cannot be executed.
+Second, as future software development increasingly features agent-agent interactions, on top of human-agent interactions, the explanations generated by our approach could help other agents reason about the bug and improve the likelihood of generating useful artifacts.

-We structure our evaluation with these three scenarios in mind, namely (i) helping developers understand the bug, (ii) automatic assessment of patch correctness, and (iii) the potential of our symbolic explanations helping other agents.
-A critical precondition of explanations that help developers is that they be accurate; we find that the input and infection conditions have a 79\% and 78\% accuracy, respectively.
-Meanwhile, the PBTs and infection conditions of our experiments can be run against generated patches; we find that we could improve patch precision relative to the precision-oriented baseline SpecRover~\cite{Ruan2025specrover} and test generation baseline Otter++~\cite{otterplus}.
-Finally, we demonstrate that the explanations have semantic value, as they help the issue resolving technique Agentless~\cite{xia2024agentless} improve efficacy both in fault localization and patch generation.
+We evaluate \toolname in four aspects: (i) the accuracy of its generated explanations, (ii) automatically assessing patch correctness, (iii) assisting other coding agents in resolving bugs, and (iv) generalizing across LLMs.
+We find that the input, infection, and output condition achieve high accuracies of 85.7\%, 79.7\%, and 79.0\%, respectively, providing a basis for trust.
+Running its PBTs on agent patches, \toolname rejected 123\% more incorrect patches than the best baseline.
+Furthermore, the explanations were informative enough to help the issue-resolving technique Agentless~\cite{xia2024agentless}, improving its plausible patch generation rate by 60.7\%.
+Finally, the explanation accuracy of \toolname remained consistent across different LLMs, demonstrating the generality of the approach.

 Overall, our contributions are: